ethanbass/chromConverter/README.md

 install.packages("chromConverter")
 ```

-Alternatively, the development version of chromConverter can be installed from GitHub as follows:
+However, it's recommended to install the development version of chromConverter from GitHub as follows:

 ```
 install.packages("remotes")